billisandr/tide_reader_pattern_aware/README.md

 - Flask app with `app.py` configured for HTTPS
 - OpenSSL (available via Git Bash, WSL, or native install)

+## Issues to be addressed/documented
+  docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix your-image

+Without an emulated calibration file, the interactive calibration process works as
+  follows:

+  1. Trigger Calibration Mode

+  Set environment variable: CALIBRATION_MODE=true and run the application.

+  2. Image Selection

+  The system looks for calibration images in /app/data/calibration/ directory (.jpg or .png files) and uses the first one found.

+  3. Two Calibration Methods

+  Method A: Known Scale Height (Automatic)
+  - If config.yaml has scale.total_height set (like your 100.0cm)
+  - System automatically detects the scale using edge detection
+  - Finds the tallest vertical object (assumed to be the scale)
+  - Calculates pixels_per_cm = detected_pixels / known_height_cm

+  Method B: Interactive Calibration (Manual)
+  - If no known height is configured
+  - Opens OpenCV window showing the calibration image
+  - User clicks on two points: top and bottom of the scale
+  - System prompts: "Enter the actual height in cm:"
+  - User types the real-world distance between clicked points
+  - Calculates pixels_per_cm = pixel_distance / entered_height_cm

+  4. Save Results

+  The calibration data gets saved to calibration.yaml with the calculated pixels_per_cm
+  ratio.

+  Issues in Docker

+  Interactive calibration won't work in headless Docker containers because:
+  - No display available for OpenCV windows
+  - No keyboard input for user interaction

+  For Docker deployments, you'd need either:
+  1. Known scale height (Method A)
+  2. Pre-generated calibration file (like the emulated one)
+  3. X11 forwarding for GUI access

 ## 1. Project Structure Example

 ```